nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 <img src="/images/video/bestFit4.png" alt="Vonage video API default layout 4" style="width: 20%;">
 <img src="/images/video/bestFit5.png" alt="Vonage video API default layout 5" style="width: 20%;">

-Layout classes on these streams will have no effect on the layout.
+Layout classes on these streams will not affect the layout.
 Each position in the list will be translated to a position in the grid.

 This layout supports up to 16 streams (in a grid).